Society Islands

+Name

-The archipelago is believed to have been named by Captain James Cook during his first voyage in 1769, supposedly in honour of the Royal Society, the sponsor of the first British scientific survey of the islands; however, Cook wrote in his journal that he called the islands Society "as they lay contiguous to one another."
+The term Society Islands was first used by Captain James Cook when he visited the Leeward Islands, a subgroup of six of the modern-day Society Islands, during his expedition to the south Pacific Ocean in 1769.
+It has been asserted that the name honors the Royal Society, the sponsor of his voyage, but this is disputed.
+Cook wrote in his journal:

 History

-Dating colonization
+Settlement

 The first Polynesians are understood to have arrived on these islands around 1000 AD.

 Oral history origin

-The islanders explain their origins in term of a orally transmitted story.
+The islanders explain their origins in terms of an orally transmitted story.
 The feathered god Ta'aroa lay in his shell.
 He called out but no-one answered, so he went back into his shell, where he stayed for aeons.
 When he came out he changed his body into the multi-layered dome of the sky.
 Other parts of his body he transformed into Papa-fenua, the earth.
 Other parts he made into Te Tuma, the ata, or shadow of his phallus.
 Ta'aroa said, "Cast your eyes on my phallus.
 Gaze upon it and insert it in the earth."
 He came down to earth at "Opoa in Havai'i" (now Ra'iatea), one of the most sacred places in the Society Islands.
 Other gods were created, and these ran directly into the time of the people.
 The high chiefs or ari'i rahi were descendants from the gods, reckoned to be forty generations previous.
 In their presence commoners showed respect by stripping to the waist.
 The high chiefs erected marae as places of worship.

 In the generations before Europeans arrived, a cult called 'Oro-maro-'ura developed: the cult of the red-feathered girdle.
 This became a tangible symbol of the chief's power.
 Key followers of the 'Oro cult were the 'arioi, who lived separately from the common people.
 They wore scented flowers and adorned themselves with scents and scarlet-dyed cloth.
 The head of each 'arioi group was heavily tattooed from ankle to thigh and known as a blackleg.
 Both male and female blacklegs were a privileged group but they were forbidden to have children.
 Their babies were all killed at birth.
 They received and gave lavish presents.
 They had a wide range of artistic skills and could be priests, navigators and lore specialists.
 Only good-looking men or women could become 'arioi.
 They played a crucial role in ceremonies associated with birth, deaths and marriage.

+The Society Islands are home to the Taputapuātea Marae, a UNESCO world heritage site on Ra’iātea.